MicrosoftDocs/Azure-RMSDocs/Azure-RMSDocs/rms-client/client-admin-guide-customizations.md

 As a result of this registry edit, the following scenarios are supported:

-- You can use the Azure Information Protection viewer to open these protected files.
+- The Azure Information Protection viewer can open these protected files.

-- You can use File Explorer and PowerShell to unprotect these files or reprotect them with Azure Information Protection.
+- File Explorer and PowerShell can unprotect these files, or reprotect them with Azure Information Protection.

-- You can use File Explore, PowerShell, and the Azure Information Protection scanner to label these files.
+- File Explore, PowerShell, and the Azure Information Protection scanner can label these files.

-- You can use the Azure Information Protection scanner to discover and inspect these files.
+- The Azure Information Protection scanner can discover and inspect these files for sensitive information.

 - You can use the [labeling migration client customization](#migrate-labels-from-secure-islands-and-other-labeling-solutions) to convert the Secure Islands label on these protected files to an Azure Information Protection label.